rickythefox/bankid-react-hook/README.md

 Adapt to your own backend implementation.

-Only happy flow works for now, error handling to be added.
+Happy flow works for now, error handling is being worked on.

 ### Running the demo
 Uses vite for bundling, pnpm for package management.